 - Presentation support: Development and use of appropriate and quality visual aids to illustrate and strengthen key points of presentation.
 Incorporates digital storytelling in course design and presentations, best practices for educational use of video, and meaningful materials for the audience to take away.
 Constant evaluation of multimedia and contiguity principles of Instructional Design to ensure quality for student learning.

 - Authentic and constructive feedback: Contributing to student academic success by incorporating tangible feedback that empowers students to adjust (or maintain) academic performance.
-Accomplished by the integration of LMS gradebook comments and user feedback for curriculum classes, and authentic assessments that require constructive feedback for ‘Employee Online Learning’ courses.
-Average percent of 90/100 (strongly agree) on instructor's feedback aligns with her/his communicated expectations in a timely manner – Ashford University end-of-course survey (2015 – 2018).
+Accomplished by the integration of LMS grade book comments and user feedback for curriculum classes, and authentic assessments that require constructive feedback for ‘Faculty Online Learning’ courses.
+Average percent of 90/100 (strongly agree) on instructor's feedback aligns with her/his communicated expectations in a timely manner – Ashford University end-of-course survey (2015 – 2019).
 Average score of 4.73/5.00 on the business of teaching on items examining classroom management behaviors, specifically “Provides regular feedback on student progress” - CPCC Student Opinion Surveys (2013 and 2014).

-- Creativity: Creation, design, development, and implementation of the CPCC Professional Development Instructional Design (PD/ID) Internship Program.
+- Creativity: Creation, design, development, and implementation of the Central Piedmont Professional Development Instructional Design (PD/ID) Internship Program.
 Objective includes the examination of the initiation, planning, and closure of instructional development projects that may be requested by any department College-wide while simultaneously meeting the need for relevant and real experience (professional and academic) of up-and-coming instructional designers.
-Program received 2015 League for Innovation in the Community College Award (Innovation of the Year) and 2015 CPCC Innovation Grant for additional funding and sustainability.
+Program received 2015 League for Innovation in the Community College Award (Innovation of the Year) and 2015 Central Piedmont Innovation Grant for additional funding and sustainability.

-- Credibility: Trusted and supported as Associate Director to manage key institutional initiative by Learning Unit administration (Vice-President for Learning and Workforce Development, Associate Vice-President for Learning and Workforce Development, and Dean of Professional Development/eLearning) with focus on the alignment of General Education, General Education Assessment, and Core Competencies for CPCC, now rebranded as the CRITICAL CORE Initiative.
+- Trusted and supported as Associate Director to manage key institutional initiative by Academic Affairs administration with focus on the alignment of General Education, General Education Assessment, and Core Competencies for Central Piedmont, formally known as the CRITICAL CORE Initiative.
 Tolerance for ambiguity, flexible management style, and effective communication are key skills for project success.
 Project scope includes developing a clear vision, timeline, and budget for key stakeholders, managing and coordinating leadership work efforts, planning and organizing committee work, and ensuring final recommendations are conveyed inclusive of stakeholder objectives, leadership/committee outcomes, and College vision and mission.